-- 1) That the conspiracy charged in Count 1 existed, and - 2) That the defendant knowingly became a member of this conspiracy with an intention to further the conspiracy.
+1) That the conspiracy charged in Count 1 existed, and

+2) That the defendant knowingly became a member of this conspiracy with an intention to further the conspiracy.

-If you find from your consideration of all the evidence that both of these propositions have been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 1.
+If you find from your consideration of all the evidence that both of these propositions have been proved beyond a reasonable doubt for Count 1, then you should find the defendant guilty of Count 1.

-If, on the other hand, you find from your consideration of all of the evidence that either of these propositions has not been proved beyond a reasonable doubt, then you must find the defendant not guilty of Count 1.
+If, on the other hand, you find from your consideration of all of the evidence that either of these propositions has not been proved beyond a reasonable doubt for Count 1, then you must find the defendant not guilty of Count 1.